 Almost all Lahmian Vampires are female.
-This is partly reflected in t fact that to get what they want they prefer subtle manipulation a complex plots to the use of brute force.
-They are secretive and stealthy a they have refined the ancient art of seduction to the point that now the can bend the will of the most resolute and pipus men.
-Their vulneral semblance has fooled many gallant knights, but it a very determined a expert enemy manages to discover and corner them, they will suddenly show their true natu These creatures can move at blinding speed, and attack with savage ferocity and supermatural strength.
-It makes them very dangerous, because the attack comes at the most unexpected of times, from a creature which, up that point, appeared gentle and fragile.
+This is partly reflected in the fact that to get what they want they prefer subtle manipulation and complex plots to the use of brute force.
+They are secretive and stealthy and they have refined the ancient art of seduction to the point that now they can bend the will of the most resolute and pious men.
+Their vulnerable semblance has fooled many gallant knights, but it a very determined and expert enemy manages to discover and corner them, they will suddenly show their true nature.
+These creatures can move at blinding speed, and attack with savage ferocity and supernatural strength.
+This makes them very dangerous, because the attack comes at the most unexpected of times, from a creature which, up to that point, appeared gentle and fragile.